20 November 2019

 Another tip is to seek registered rights.
 For example, applying for a patent or a design may enable a company to gain a monopoly right when the patent or design is granted.
 This means they have the ability to exclude others from the market-place.
 This negates the risk of stolen trade secrets, as any other employer will be unable to use them for commercial purposes without infringing your rights.

-Click here for more information on how we can help to actively enforce your IP rights in the fight against patent infringement, third party infringement, copyright infringement, trademark infringement and theft of trade secrets, or contact Sam Giles directly.
+Click here for more information on how we can help to actively enforce your IP rights in the fight against patent infringement, third party infringement, copyright infringement, trademark infringement and theft of trade secrets.

 This article was first published on Open Access Government in November 2019.